LU347/chef-rpg-ingredients-map/README.md

 - [ ] Change map ingredients depending on the season
 - [ ] Add possible fish per area
 - [ ] Multi-language support
+- [ ] Pull data from a database instead of JSON files
+- [ ] Use tailwindcss

 ## How to Contribute
  1. Fork this repository